John Verney (author): Post-war career

 Whilst still at Eton, Verney had made some drawings in the style of Heath Robinson, some of which he submitted for publication (without success) to Punch.
 Following his demobilisation in November 1945, he began to paint, in a variety of styles and using a range of media, and exhibited at London galleries such as the Leicester, the Redfern, and the New Grafton.
 A more reliable source of income was his work writing and illustrating children's magazines and books; he also had a brief period as editor of The Young Elizabethan in 1961–2.

 In 1955, he published Going to the Wars, "a vivid account of his years in the army which subtly blended humour and seriousness" (Oxford Dictionary of National Biography); a sequel, A Dinner of Herbs, in which Verney returned to the towns and villages of the Abruzzi mountains where he had been held captive during the war, was published in 1966.

 In 1965 he produced the Dodo Pad 'a combined memo-doodle-engage-diary-message-ment book' for the year 1966.
 With a gap in 1972, he produced a Dodo Pad every year until 1992.
 The Dodo Pad is still produced today and follows the same structure and format he devised to keep track of his large family.

 On the death of his father in February 1959, Verney succeeded to the title of the 2nd Baronet Verney, of Eaton Square, City of Westminster.
 In 1968, he was elected to Farnham urban district council as an independent, and helped found the Farnham Trust, now one of the oldest building preservation trusts in the UK.
 A number of his paintings depicting local scenes are displayed in the Museum of Farnham.
 In the early 1980s he served as chairman of the Gainsborough Museum at Sudbury, Suffolk.

 Personal life

 In 1939 Verney married Lucinda Musgrave (known as Jan).
 They had seven children – two boys and five girls; their eldest son, Julian, died aged 8 in November 1948.

 John Verney died aged 79, on 2 February 1993 at his home, the White House, in Clare, Suffolk.
+He was succeeded in his title by Sir John Sebastian Verney, 3rd Baronet, also an author.